catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

-To create a new cluster we run the ``openstack coe cluster create`` command, providing the name of the cluster that we wish to create along with any possible additonal or over-riding parameters that are necessary.
+To create a new cluster we run the ``openstack coe cluster create`` command, providing the name of the cluster that we wish to create along with any possible additional or over-riding parameters that are necessary.

 .. code-block:: bash